Optimized CO2 storage in sloping aquifers (Upslope)

 - More knowledge-based decision-making and public acceptance based on improved understanding of geo-chemical processes.

-The CO2-Upslope project is funded by the CLIMIT-programme, grant number 268512.
+The CO2-Upslope project is funded by the CLIMIT-programme from the The Research Council of Norway, with grant number / project number 268512.

 Gassnova SF and the Research Council of Norway collaborate on the CLIMIT-programme which finance projects within Carbon Capture and Storage (CCS).